Why you can’t stop data breaches – Part I

 By Harold Byun, VP Products | April 24, 2020

-Over the past decade plus, we’ve seen a continued onslaught of data breaches that shows no signs of slowing down.
-And as we talk with prospects, we continue to get the the same questions over and over again.
+Over the past decade plus, we’ve seen a continued onslaught of data breaches via cyber-attacks, phishing scams, malware, ransomware, and other new cybercriminal activity.
+And there are no signs of it slowing down.
+And as we talk with prospects about cybersecurity and protecting sensitive information, we continue to get the same questions over and over again.

 – How are you different than database encryption?

 – How are you different from TDE (Transparent Database Encryption)?

 – How are you different from data-at-rest-encryption?

 The fact that this question gets asked repeatedly suggests a fundamental misunderstanding of the modern-day threat model and how specific data security controls are actually mitigating data breach risks or failing to do so.